|

 Conures make fantastic pets.
 They are very affectionate and very

-seek attention from their owners.
-They are not prone to being nippy
+always seek attention from their owners.
+They are not prone to

-and are not overly aggressive in such a way that needs to be
+being nippy and are not overly aggressive in such a way that needs

-continually worked with.
-All family members can usually interact
+to be continually worked with.
+All family members can usually

-with the conure without worrying about getting bitten.
-The conure
+interact with the conure without worrying about getting bitten.

-will gladly sit on all family member’s shoulders all day long, or
+The conure will gladly sit on all family member’s shoulders all

-snuggling by their neck while watching television (be cautious of
+day long, or snuggling by their neck while watching television (be

 Like most